NZSPY/Fuji-Rama/README.md

-If you like what im doign here, please consider  buying orginal physical card game See boardgame geek for more details anbout teh orginal Card game https://boardgamegeek.com/boardgame/266083/llama
+If you like what im doign here, please consider  buying orginal physical card game See boardgame geek for more details about the orginal Card game https://boardgamegeek.com/boardgame/266083/llama